kcm2/ab/references/angelbeatshd.rst

 Chapter 73
 -----------

-* **Some time later** In the music room, Hisako says that Irie's rhythm has improved, and moving on to the next part to practice.
+* **Sometime later** In the music room, Hisako says that Irie's rhythm has improved, and moving on to the next part to practice.
 * Irie isn't thrilled and gets confused at the different parts of the drums.
-* Hisako brings out a stero to show Irie what the end result will sound like.
+* Hisako brings out a stereo to show Irie what the end result will sound like.
 Irie finds it amazing.
 * Hisako says that she still needs to practice on her own.
-* While on her own, Irie feels disheartned, gives up and is about to leave the room but bumps into Hisako.
+* While on her own, Irie feels disheartened, gives up and is about to leave the room but bumps into Hisako.
 * Hisako says she's going to the river and asks if Irie is going to the dorms as she hasn't showered in a while.
 * Irie says "it's not the same" which Hisako asks what she meant, Irie tries to shrug it off but Hisako makes her say it again.
 * Irie says even if she plays the drums, everyone will hate it.
 She continues: